-There is an organisation responsible for monitoring compliance with fishery laws and regulations.
+There is a framework of sanctions which are applied when laws and regulations are discovered to have been broken.
 Sub-clause M2.2 is met.

 M2.3 There is no substantial evidence of widespread non-compliance in the fishery, and no substantial evidence of IUU fishing.